 OhioLINK Luminaries Program - Lighting career pathways in data and information

-As part of the OhioLINK Library Diversity, Equity and Inclusion Initiative, the OhioLINK Luminaries program is one avenue through which OhioLINK seeks to collaborate with its member libraries in making progress towards this mission through service to students.
-The program offers students a unique, paid opportunity in academic libraries not available in traditional internships or part-time campus employment.
+As part of the OhioLINK Library Diversity, Equity and Inclusion Initiative, the OhioLINK Luminaries Program is one avenue through which OhioLINK collaborates with its member libraries in making progress towards its mission.
+The Luminaries Program offers students a unique, paid opportunity in academic libraries not available in traditional internships or part-time campus employment.

-As a paid, resume-building position offering hands-on experience, the OhioLINK Luminaries receive broad introduction to the information studies profession—its purpose, value, and expertise.
-Students are paired with a mentor to gain valuable knowledge in the field and develop marketable skills that are extendable to a variety of career disciplines.
-The program provides experiential learning, valuable training, and support within a professional and structured work environment, while creating a networking opportunity for current and former program participants.
+As a resume-building position offering hands-on experience, the OhioLINK Luminaries students receive a broad introduction to the information studies profession—its purpose, value, and expertise.
+Students are paired with a mentor to gain valuable knowledge in the Libraries and Information Sciences field and develop marketable skills that are extendable to a variety of career disciplines.
+The program provides experiential learning, valuable training, and support within a professional and structured work environment, while also creating a network for current and former program participants.

 If your OhioLINK library is interested in learning more about participating in the Diversity Initiative, please contact email@example.com.